FOREX-Dollar higher, euro undermined by ECB rate-cut expectations

 In the United States, the Institute for Supply Management's

-The original report led to a fall in U.S. Treasury yields as
+ISM, led to a fall in U.S. Treasury yields as it supported loose

 Earlier, the final reading of the manufacturing Purchasing